-- Should the demand for places exceed the number of places available, students will be ranked in order of results; - The ranking criteria is based on first year overall mark (being assessed on the 'best' 50 credits).
-Students must pass first year before transferring. - The application deadline is 30th June of each year and students should inform the Business School of their acceptance before September 1st (except in the case of Mitigation candidates).
-Information on Mitigation and what is involved in this process is available on the UCC website. - Students are not assessed on CAO points for this transfer scheme and only on their 1st year University Examination results. - A student may be permitted to register as a non-degree student in order to meet transfer criteria, as determined by the relevant heads of Discipline/programme (for example to take modules that may be prerequisites for BComm III and IV modules or the new language in the case of a BComm International transfer).
-Students are allowed to take a maximum of 30 credits when registered as a nondegree student.
+- Should the demand for places exceed the number of places available, students will be ranked in order of results; - The ranking criteria is based on first year overall mark (being assessed on the best marks from modules to the value of 50 credits). - Students must pass first year before transferring. - Normally, students will be assessed on Summer examinations except in the case of mitigating circumstances that are approved by the Mitigation Committee. - Students transferring from BSc International Business with Languages to BComm must pass all business models on their first attempt. - The application deadline is 30 June of each year.
+First round offers are made in July.
+Students must inform the School of their acceptance by 15 August (except in the case of Mitigation candidates). - If places are still available following the first round of offers, a second round of offers for late applications will be facilitated after the release of the Autumn results'.
+The deadline for applications for second round offers is 20th August.
+This is subject to places still being available. - Students will be subject to the University minimum entry criteria as set out by the CAO but students will not be assessed on CAO points; - A student may be permitted to register as a non-degree student in order to meet transfer criteria, as determined by the relevant heads of Discipline/programme (for example to take modules that may be prerequisites for BComm III and IV modules).
+Students are allowed to take a maximum of 30 credits when registered as a non-degree student.
 These credits are taken in advance of the student transferring into year II.
 As per University policy, students will have to pay for all modules taken as a non-degree student.
-These are normally charged on a pro-rata basis of the full time EU fees; - Lists of exemptions and pre-requisites will be dealt with on a case by case basis at the time of application. - Quotas from BComm (International) and other business degrees to the BComm are set at 10 students. - Quotas from BSc Finance to BSc Accounting are set at 5 students. - Quotas from BComm (International) to another BComm (International) are set at 3.
-It is important to note that
+These are normally charged on a pro-rata basis of the full time EU fees; - List of exemptions and prerequisites will be dealt with on a case by case basis at the time of application; - Quotas From BSc International Business with Languages and other business degree to the BComm: max 10 students.

+- From BSc Finance to BSc Accounting: max 5 students - From BSc International Business with Languages to another BComm (International): max 3 students